Natmura Pukuria High School: Multimedia classes

-The Government of Bangladesh introduced ‘multimedia classrooms’ and ‘teacher-led content development’ in 15,200 secondary schools through projects of Ministry of Education and Ministry of Primary and Mass Education across the country.
+The government of Bangladesh introduced 'multimedia classrooms' and 'teacher-led content development' in 15,200 secondary schools through projects of Ministry of Education and Ministry of Primary and Mass Education across the country.
 A minimum of two daily multimedia classes are held.

 Digital classes

-In 2018 the school launched digital classes using tablets.
+In 2018, the school launched digital classes using tablets.

 Management

 The school has a management system under the rules of Intermediate and Secondary Education Boards, Bangladesh.
 Rahbar Alam Anwar is the present chairman of the School Managing Committee.

-Results

-The Board of Intermediate and Secondary Education, Chattogram conducts two public exams every year: Junior School Certificate exam (JSC) for class eight student, and Secondary School Certificate (SSC), which is required for completing secondary education.